Have Questions?

 Brigham and Womens Faulkner Hosp is 1.9 miles from Brookline, MA

-Brigham and Womens Faulkner Hosp has been offering recovery treatment to people who live in Brookline, MA. and who are fighting with drug and alcohol use issues.
+Brigham and Womens Faulkner Hosp has been offering recovery treatment to people who live in Brookline and who are fighting with drug and alcohol use issues.
 As such, Brigham and Womens Faulkner Hosp provides a range of services including trauma-related counseling, brief intervention approach, substance abuse counseling approach, dialectical behavior therapy, vocational rehabilitation services, couple/family therapy and others applying its unique philosophy of evidence based approaches to addiction treatment.

 This rehabilitation facility also believes that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide variety of personalized treatments like transgender or (LGBT) clients, seniors or older adults, social skills development, suicide prevention services, persons with post-traumatic stress disorder, treatment for spanish-speaking clients and more.
 In the same way, this drug and alcohol treatment program provides these treatments in the following settings - outpatient substance abuse counseling, outpatient detox centers, inpatient drug rehab facilities, long term rehab programs, short term drug addiction treatment and more.